 Many different intervention strategies are used to educate individuals with ASD.
 The “big three” are the most commonly used methodologies:

 Applied Behavior Analysis (ABA).
 An applied behavior analytic program includes an individual assessment to determine the skills that a student with autism does -- and does not -- have.
 Skills are then broken down into small steps and taught systematically.
 The goal is to help each student develop skills that will enable him or her to be as independent and successful as possible.

 Developmental, Individual-Difference, Relationship-Based (DIR).
 The DIR/Floortime approach focuses on helping children master the building blocks of relating, communicating and thinking.

-The Education of Autistic and Related Communication Handicapped Children (TEACCH).
+The Education of ASD and Related Communication Handicapped Children (TEACCH).
 The TEACCH system emphasizes structure by organizing the physical environment.
-TEACCH uses visual cues, schedules and work systems to help make expectations clear to students with autism.
+TEACCH uses visual cues, schedules and work systems to help make expectations clear to students with ASD.

 The practice of inclusive child care -- placing children of all physical, emotional and academic abilities in the same learning environment -- benefits children of all abilities.
-Easter Seals' experience shows that children with autism significantly benefit from receiving appropriate care along side their typically developing peers.
+Easter Seals' experience shows that children with ASD significantly benefit from receiving appropriate care alongside their typically developing peers.
 Children without disabilities benefit, too -- they learn to understand and accept differences.
 What’s more, the experience replicates what children will find later in life.